goooseman/devsparks-blog/SPEC.md

 ### Project structure

 - Makefile
-- .gitignore
+- .gitignore (common hugo ignores)
-  - .hugo_build.lock
-  - /public/
-  - /resources/_gen/
-  - /assets/jsconfig.json
-  - hugo_stats.json
 - config.yaml
   - Do not include anything about themes or remark42
   - Do not use JSON objects in this file